21 Best Mobile Security Tools 2026: MAST, Pentesting & Runtime Protection

 What is Mobile Application Security Testing?

 Mobile Application Security Testing (MAST) is the practice of analyzing iOS and Android applications for platform-specific vulnerabilities by examining compiled binaries, runtime behaviors, and device-level interactions that traditional web-focused security tools cannot detect.
-MAST tools understand mobile-specific security models, binary formats (APK, IPA), and platform APIs that differ fundamentally from web applications.
+MAST tools understand mobile-specific security models, binary formats (APK and IPA), and platform APIs that differ sharply from web applications.

 Mobile apps face distinct security challenges that general-purpose tools miss entirely: insecure local data storage, weak cryptography, improper keychain/keystore usage, certificate pinning bypass, and platform API misuse.